legion-labs/legion/docs/src/streaming/README.md

 > **Disclaimer**: This document is work in progress and describes our aspirations.
 There are technical challenges to sort out so the final outcome might look different from the original vision described here.

-Legion's supports streaming a viewport to a given endpoint:
+Legion's supports streaming a viewport to a given endpoint.
+The goal of the streaming crate is to build the equivalent of an interactive `<video>` html tag (we can actually replace the client side functionality on the receiving end by using a `<video>` tag)

 ### Input Streaming